Marty Supreme

 Felicity Jones doesn’t get much to do alas – third billed but she only really appears in the second half, and there are disquieting rumours about AI being used to autotune her accent and Brody’s, but what shocks me most is that someone let sitcom actor Brady Corbet loose with $10m to make this epic.
 Don’t get me wrong, on the whole I’m very glad they did, I just can’t understand what the pitch would have been like.

 And I could say similar things about Emilia Perez, Jacques Audiard’s film about which I’m going to be circumspect as I knew very little about it going in and I’d love you to be as surprised as I am.
-It’s a startling combination of some incredible fresh and original material, wrapped in some equally incredibly clichéd plot twists.
+It’s a startling combination of some incredibly fresh and original material, wrapped in some equally incredibly clichéd plot twists.
 Zoe Saldaña is absolutely electric as under-appreciated lawyer Rita Mora Castro, whose dealings with the mysterious Emilia Pérez gradually lead her to become embroiled in Mexican cartels, politics, corruption and eventually violence.

 Selina Gomez shows a little more range here than she typically does on Only Murders in the Building, but this is Saldaña’s show, especially during the musical numbers.
 Look out for her rendition of “El Mal” at all the awards shows.
 The last half hour is by far the least interesting, as the plot can only be resolved by means of overfamiliar gangster and action movie tropes, but the journey that got us there is a real shot of cinematic adrenaline.